peon-pasado/do-panic/_posts/2018-10-20-markdown-posts.md

 This post is written in markdown, but you can also write.

-<span class="color-red">[NEW]:</span> Now you can also create a private post, which will not be visible on the blog homepage, but is accessible via a URL.
-See [this secret post]({% link _posts/2020-04-05-private-example.html %}) as an example.

 Posts should be named as `%yyyy-%mm-%dd-your-post-title-here.md`, and placed in the `_posts/` directory.
 Drafts can be kept in `_drafts/` directory.

 -------------